Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price: Simulation Results and Discussion

 \subsection{MOPSO Results}

 The MOPSO model was created using MATLAB to simulate a multi-objective optimization problem involving the placement of five EVCIs in a power DS.
 The maximum rated load for each EVCI is set at 1000 kW, and the goal is to minimize power loss and voltage deviation across the entire system by finding the optimal locations for the EVCIs.
 To find these locations, we first use the iterative search method where the EVCIs are placed at all possible locations and a load flow analysis is performed to calculate the power loss and voltage deviation for each configuration.
-In the case of an IEEE 33-bus system, there are 201,376 possible configurations to consider, as shown in Fig. \ref{fig:search_space}.
-The optimal configuration can then be selected based on least power loss and voltage deviation values.
+In the case of an IEEE 33-bus system, there are 201,376 possible combinations to consider, as shown in Fig. \ref{fig:search_space}.
+The optimal locations can then be selected based on the least power loss and voltage deviation values.
 However, this method can be computationally intensive, especially for larger systems with more constraints.

-The proposed solution in this study is the use of a multi-objective particle swarm optimization (MOPSO) algorithm to determine the optimal placement of EVCIs while taking into account power loss and squared voltage deviation constraints.
-This algorithm significantly reduces computational time compared to other methods.
-The results of the MOPSO algorithm, presented in detail in Section \ref{section:MOPSO}, are illustrated in Fig. \ref{fig:best_solutions}.
-From the solutions obtained, it can be observed that the one closest to zero has a minimum power loss of 201.40 kW and a minimum squared voltage deviation of 0.0182 p.u.
-This solution is selected as the best, with the corresponding EVCI locations being buses 8, 15, 16, 17 and 18.
+The proposed solution in this study is the use of a multi-objective particle swarm optimization algorithm to determine the optimal placement of EVCIs while taking into account power loss and squared voltage deviation objectives.
+The computation time for one single run with a population of 500 for the MOPSO method and the proposed modified MOPSO method is 37.59 seconds and 20.24 seconds, respectively.
+For both methods, convergence was achieved at 51 iterations.
+The results of the MOPSO algorithm, presented in Section \ref{section:MOPSO}, are illustrated in Fig. \ref{fig:best_solutions}.
+From the best-compromised solutions obtained from each run, it can be observed that the solution closest to zero has a minimum power loss of 201.40 kW and a minimum squared voltage deviation of 0.0182 p.u.
+This solution is the final best compromised global optimal solution obtained from the proposed method.
+It is also same as the best solution obtained from the iterative search method; thereby, validating the proposed method.
+The EVCI locations corresponding to this solution are at buses 8, 15, 16, 17, and 18.
 The lowest voltage found was at bus 18 with a value of 0.9172, as shown in Fig. \ref{fig:mopso_voltages}, and the lowest power loss was on Line 32 with a value of 0.0065 kW, as shown in Fig. \ref{fig:mopso_losses}.
+The optimal placement of EVCIs based on the considered two objectives would help in achieving a more balanced load distribution, thus resulting in improved voltages at certain buses.
 The results of the MOPSO algorithm are compared to the base case in Table \ref{tab:mopso_results}.